Skip to content

 • Published annually in the Quality and Outcomes Report, these data provide benchmarks within the field so that ophthalmologists at Mass Eye and Ear—and nationwide—can achieve the best patient care possible

 Massachusetts Eye and Ear/Massachusetts General Hospital leads the nation in developing and implementing ophthalmology outcomes measures to set standards of transparency and accountability in the field.
 This commitment is part of our overarching goal to improve the care and experience of each and every patient.
-Mass Eye and Ear recently published the 11th annual Quality and Outcomes Report, detailing patient outcomes data through 2019.
+Mass Eye and Ear recently published the 15th annual Ophthalmology Quality and Outcomes Report, detailing patient outcomes data through 2023.

 Exceptional Trauma and Urgent Care

-• During the 2019 calendar year, 109 patients had 110 open globe injuries repaired at Mass Eye and Ear.
-Of these 109 patients, just 1 (0.9%) developed endophthalmitis postoperatively
+• During the 2023 calendar year, 85 patients underwent open globe repair and 0 developed endophthalmitis postoperatively

 Consistent Success with Cataract Surgery